-112 HMM to Edgar M. Robinson, September 8, 1942, Box 17, Folder 253, Edgar Eugene Robinson Papers (SC0029B).
+&lt;sup>116 HMM to Edgar M. Robinson, September 8, 1942, Box 17, Folder 253, Edgar Eugene Robinson Papers (SC0029B).
 Dept. of Special Collections and University Archives, Stanford University Libraries, Stanford, Calif.

-113 HMM to Colonel Edgar Hume, Nov.
+&lt;sup>117 HMM to Colonel Edgar Hume, Nov.
 24, 1942, Box 6, HMMP.

-Britain he was assigned to the staff of the Supreme Allied Commander, in which capacity he served in clerical roles preparing reports.
-Following the liberation of Paris in 1944, he was stationed first in Versailles and then Berlin.
-There he served as a staffer for the Tripartite Naval Commission that divided the surviving German Kriegsmarine [German Navy] between the United States, Great Britain, and the Soviet Union.
-114 Madden reported that he was placed in charge of preparing the final report and, in return for his services, was promoted to lieutenant commander and awarded the Bronze Star.
+United States, Great Britain, and the Soviet Union.
+Madden reported that he was placed in charge of preparing the final report and, in return for his services, was promoted to lieutenant commander and awarded the Bronze Star.
 By his own account, Madden's commanding officer asked him to write his own citation for the award.
-115 He separated from service in January 1946.
-116
+He separated from service in January 1946.